 Grid Talk Podcast

-If you want more reaction to yesterday’s qualifying session, the Grid Talk crew have you covered with their latest podcast.
-Ruby Price hosted Steve Jackson and Tom Downey in their 2021 Hungarian GP qualifying analysis.
-Audio and video versions of the show are both available below:
+Want more reaction to qualifying at the Russian GP?
+Never fear, the Grid Talk crew are here with their latest podcast!
+Ruby Price hosted Tom Downey and Louis Edwards as they analysed qualifying for the Russian Grand Prix.
+Both audio and video versions of the show are linked below: